-• Lack of adequate segregation of duties in our South Korean operations in accounts receivable involving cash receipts, shipping, delivery of products and customer invoice reconciliations.
+Lack of adequate segregation of duties in our South Korean operations in accounts receivable involving cash receipts, shipping, delivery of products and customer invoice reconciliations.

-Lack of adequate segregation of duties in our Coatings Division in Texas in order processing and invoicing.

-• Lack of adequate controls and documentation in our South Korean operations to evidence proper customer invoicing and revenue recognition in the proper period.

-- Lack of progress in documenting, assessing and evaluating our internal controls in our South Korean operations. - Lack of controls over internal access to our SAP system of reporting by unauthorized users. - Manual performance of numerous procedures that could be automated using current reporting systems.
+- Lack of adequate segregation of duties in our Coatings Division in Texas in order processing and invoicing. - Lack of adequate controls and documentation in our South Korean operations to evidence proper customer invoicing and revenue recognition in the proper period. - · Lack of progress in documenting, assessing and evaluating our internal controls in our South Korean operations. - Lack of controls over internal access to our SAP system of reporting by unauthorized users. - Manual performance of numerous procedures that could be automated using current reporting systems.

 In addition to the foregoing, after a review of our operating results for the fiscal year ended December 31, 2004 and for the quarters ended March 31, 2005, June 30, 2005, and September 30, 2005, and pursuant to Rule 13a-15 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), our Chief Executive Officer and our Chief Financial Officer have determined that, as of each such date, our disclosure controls and procedures were not effective to provide reasonable assurance that information that we are required to disclose in reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission rules and forms.
-This conclusion was based on the Company's determination in March 2006 that it had previously failed to properly account for the senior convertible notes issued by the Company in August 2005.
+Management's conclusion regarding our effectiveness of our disclosure control procedures as of December 31, 2004 was based on the above described material weaknesses.
+Management's conclusion regarding our effectiveness of our disclosure control procedures as of December 31, 2005 was based on the Company's determination that it had previously failed to properly account for the senior convertible notes issued by the Company.
 In particular, the Company had previously failed to identify and properly account for the derivative feature of such convertible notes in accordance with applicable accounting standards.
-As a result of this failure, the Company restated its financial statements contained in its 2004 and 2005 Form 10-Q's and 10-K's.